joBr99/nspanel-lovelace-ui/README.md

 Payload length contains the number of bytes of the payload.

-CRC is "CRC-16 (MODBUS) Big Endian" calculated over the payload
+CRC is "CRC-16 (MODBUS) Big Endian" calculated over the whole message

 This protocol does not try to implement broken JSON Commands with a specified type (lol).
 Instead the commands are plain text commands with parameters.